 Partnerships with institutions and organisations all over the world, international collaborative research projects in many countries

 The Helmholtz Association contributes to our understanding of the complex systems that influence human life and the human environment: not only questions relating to a secure and reliable energy supply, sustainable use of resources, future mobility or the treatment of previously incurable diseases, but also questions such as the origin of the universe.
 The Association’s research centres provide the most modern scientific infrastructure, which is also used by the international scientific community.
 In some cases, this equipment is the only one of its kind in the world.

 The Helmholtz Association and its centres maintain numerous strategic partnerships with institutions and organisations all over the world.
 Furthermore, the organisation has long been active in education and research programmes in newly industrialised and developing countries.
 The Association’s research centres also work successfully with European research institutions.
 In addition, its researchers benefit greatly from the instruments provided under the EU Framework Programmes for Research.

 - Source: Helmholtz Association

-The Helmholtz Association’s total budget in 2014 amounts to approx. 3.8 billion euros.
-A good two thirds of this funding comes from public-sector sponsors (in a 9:1 split between Federal and Länder authorities).
-The individual Helmholtz centres are responsible for obtaining more than 30% of their budgets themselves in the form of contract funding provided by public- and private-sector sponsors.
+The Helmholtz Association’s total budget in 2015 amounts to 4.2 billion euros.
+Approx. 70% of this funding – 2.9 billion euros – comes from public-sector sponsors (in a 9:1 split between federal and state authorities).
+The individual Helmholtz Centres are responsible for obtaining more than 30% of their budgets – 1.3 billion euros – themselves in the form of third-party funding provided by public- and private-sector sponsors.